sportstalk247/sdk-android-kotlin/docs/source/usage/getting_started.md

 ## Authentication

-* All requests that require authentication must have the x-api-token header with your application token.
+* All requests that require authentication must have the `x-api-token` header with your application token.
 * Most requests require authentication.
 * If you provide authentication on a request that does not require authentication the header will be ignored and it will have no effect.

+### Apply Custom JWT

+* The developers may want to enforce their own JWT implementation.
+With this, they will have to set the JWT through the SDK (See link).
+* Add support for "Extra Security" token in `Authorization` header

 ## SDK flow for Chat Applications